Minority (Green Day song): Promo single

-Meaning

-In an interview, frontman Billie Joe Armstrong said that "The song is about being an individual and how you have to drift through the darkness to find where you belong."

-Billie Joe Armstrong commented that this was the point in which their song writing became slightly more politically based.
-The lyrics "I pledge allegiance to the underworld, one nation under dog..." were taken from the American Pledge of Allegiance but "twisted upside down a bit."

 Music video

 The music video was released in September 2000 and directed by Evan Bernard (who also directed the "Nice Guys Finish Last" video).
 It shows the band on a parade float, playing their instruments in the middle of San Diego (specifically Broadway) followed by a very reduced number of people.
 There are also computer-generated balloons made to look like each individual member.
-In the end they destroy the float (this is typical of a Green Day music video: destruction of instruments, props and buildings can also be seen in a number of their other videos, including "Walking Contradiction", "Basket Case", "Longview", "Hitchin' a Ride".
+In the end, they destroy the float (this is typical of a Green Day music video: destruction of instruments, props and buildings can also be seen in a number of their other videos, including "Walking Contradiction", "Basket Case", "Longview" and "Hitchin' a Ride").
 The video was released uncut on International Supervideos!.
 It was filmed in downtown San Diego.
-When he first sings the phrase "Fuck 'em all," Billie Joe can be seen giving the middle finger to the buildings to both the left and right.
-A rare behind the scenes video is on YouTube uploaded by user Thibaut78240 but the audio cuts out through almost the entire video.
+When he first sings the phrase "Fuck 'em all", Billie Joe can be seen giving the middle finger to the buildings to both the left and right.